Asynchronous communication: Physical layer

 In asynchronous serial communication in the physical protocol layer, the data blocks are code words of a certain word length, for example octets (bytes) or ASCII characters, delimited by start bits and stop bits.
-A variable length space can be inserted between the code words.
+A variable-length space can be inserted between the code words.
 No bit synchronization signal is required.
-This is sometimes called character oriented communication.
-Examples are and MNP2 and V.2 modems and older.
+This is sometimes called character-oriented communication.
+Examples include MNP2 and modems older than V.2.

 Data link layer and higher

 Asynchronous communication at the data link layer or higher protocol layers is known as statistical multiplexing, for example Asynchronous Transfer Mode (ATM).
-In this case, the asynchronously transferred blocks are called data packets, for example ATM cells.
+In this case, the asynchronously transferred blocks are called data packets, for example, ATM cells.
 The opposite is circuit switched communication, which provides constant bit rate, for example ISDN and SONET/SDH.

 The packets may be encapsulated in a data frame, with a frame synchronization bit sequence indicating the start of the frame, and sometimes also a bit synchronization bit sequence, typically 01010101, for identification of the bit transition times.
 Note that at the physical layer, this is considered as synchronous serial communication.
 Examples of packet mode data link protocols that can be/are transferred using synchronous serial communication are the HDLC, Ethernet, PPP and USB protocols.

 Application layer

 An asynchronous communication service or application does not require a constant bit rate.
 Examples are file transfer, email and the World Wide Web.
-An example of the opposite, a synchronous communication service, is realtime streaming media, for example IP telephony, IPTV and video conferencing.
+An example of the opposite, a synchronous communication service, is real-time streaming media, for example IP telephony, IPTV and video conferencing.